This is the one song everyone

 Literary Devices

-- Allusion: The poem alludes to the classic Greek myth of the Sirens, drawing upon the audience’s existing knowledge and expectations.
+- Allusion: The poem is built entirely upon an allusion to the classic Greek myth of the Sirens, drawing upon the audience’s pre-existing knowledge and expectations of these dangerous, enchanting creatures.
+This foundation allows Atwood to subvert and reinterpret the myth.

 Poetic Devices

-- Free Verse: The poem is written in free verse, lacking a regular rhyme scheme or meter.
-This contributes to the poem’s conversational and confessional tone.
+- Free Verse: The poem is written in free verse, meaning it lacks a regular rhyme scheme or meter.
+This choice contributes to the poem’s conversational, confessional, and intimate tone, making the Siren’s voice feel natural and immediate.

-- Imagery: Vivid imagery, like “beached skulls” and “feathery maniacs,” creates a haunting and unsettling atmosphere.
+- Imagery: Vivid and evocative imagery creates a haunting and unsettling atmosphere.
+Examples include the gruesome

-The following lines from “Siren Song” offer powerful insights into the poem’s themes:
+The following lines from “Siren Song” offer profound insights into the poem’s central themes and the Siren’s complex character:

-This quote encapsulates the Siren’s desire for liberation and her willingness to manipulate others to achieve her goals.
+This pivotal quote encapsulates the Siren’s desperate desire for liberation from her predetermined role and her willingness to manipulate others to achieve her freedom.
+It reveals her as a prisoner of her own myth.

 “This song is a cry for help: Help me!”

-“Siren Song” is a complex and thought-provoking poem that challenges traditional interpretations of the Greek myth.
-Burroughs’s masterful use of language and poetic devices creates a haunting and unforgettable portrait of a creature trapped by her own power.
-The poem continues to resonate with readers today because of its exploration of timeless themes like manipulation, freedom, and the search for identity.
+“Siren Song” by Margaret Atwood stands as a complex and thought-provoking poem that profoundly challenges traditional interpretations of the Greek myth.
+Atwood’s masterful use of language, persona, and poetic devices crafts a haunting and unforgettable portrait of a creature trapped by her own legendary power.
+The poem continues to resonate with readers today for its insightful exploration of timeless themes such as manipulation, the pursuit of freedom, the burden of identity, and the subtle power of deception.